baffler/Transparent-Twitch-Chat-Overlay/README.md

 * To hide the borders, just click the [o] button in the top-right, or right-click the icon in your taskbar

 ![Screenshot](https://i.imgur.com/B3SDcrk.png)

+## Adding widgets (subs/follows/viewer count/etc...)
+Some commonly requested features can usually be added with widgets.
+Please check out the wiki for an explanation on how to do this: https://github.com/baffler/Transparent-Twitch-Chat-Overlay/wiki